 In severe cases of sleep apnea, the condition may even cause sudden cardiac death.
-If you suspect that you or a loved one may be suffering from sleep apnea, attaining a proper diagnosis and receiving treatment is essential for avoiding these health risks and once again feeling well rested.
+If you suspect that you or a loved one may be suffering from sleep apnea, attaining a proper diagnosis and receiving treatment is essential for avoiding these health risks and once again feeling well-rested.

-Sleep Apnea Treatment
+Obstructive Sleep Apnea

 The first step to receiving treatment for sleep apnea is attaining a proper diagnosis.
 Typically, a sleep study is necessary to accurately ascertain the source of your symptoms.
 If you are diagnosed with sleep apnea, our dentists can then help find a treatment method that works for you.

 Oftentimes, a customized oral appliance (night guard or snore guard) will keep the air passages open during the night, offering many individuals substantial relief.
-In more severe cases, an air mask worn over the nose and mouth (Continuous Positive Airway Pressure device or CPAP) may be more effective.
+In more severe cases, an air mask worn over the nose and mouth (Continuous Positive Airway Pressure device, or CPAP) may be more effective.
 Once you can sleep again without uninterrupted breathing, you should feel more energized, alert, and focused during the day.
 Most patients experience an improvement in their overall quality of life after finding the proper treatment for their sleep apnea.